Tee’ing up for January

 We were sad to say good bye to Kyla Wilson who recently left her position at Zero Waste Washington to go to graduate school in Sweden.
 For the past year, she was our plastic campaign coordinator, helping write our model reusable bag and food serviceware ordinances, producing other educational materials and working to support community members and council members and their staff in numerous locations around the state.
 We miss her and wish her well in in her graduate studies.

-Report from our first Fix-It Fair in Tacoma
+Report from our Fix-It Fairs in Tacoma

 By Maria Teresa Gámez